brightonm/brightonm.github.io/_posts/2028-10-14-differential_machine_learning.md

 # penalize errors
 loss = loss_func(predictions, outputs)

-# compute derivatives with respect to weights and biases of the neural network f_theta
+# compute derivatives with respect to weights and biases of the nn
 # they are stored in the .grad attribute of weights tensors
 loss.backward()